dsokac/webshop-ingmrk/README.md

 ### (3) Project repository
 The source code is located in my repository.
 To access the code, clone the repository from the link: https://github.com/dsokac/webshop-ingmrk

+### (4) Postman (optional)
+The complete solution includes postman files to make REST API testing far more easier.
+To install postman, consult its website ( https://www.postman.com/ ).
+When the postman is installed, import files and make sure you change your Enviromental variable to "Ingemark Webshop Globals".